-We have no vaccine candidates that have entered clinical trials or products that are on the market, and all of our vaccine candidates are in early discovery and preclinical stages of development.
 Vaccine development generally takes many years.
-In particular, our most advanced vaccine candidate, VAX-24, showed positive results in a preclinical proof-of-concept study in 2017, and we expect to submit an investigational new drug, or IND, application to the FDA between January and June 2022 and initiate our Phase 1/2 clinical proof-of-concept study in adults thereafter.
-We expect to announce topline data from this study between late 2022 and early 2023.
+In particular, our most advanced vaccine candidate, VAX-24, showed positive results in a preclinical proof-of-concept study in 2017.
+On January 6, 2022, we announced that the FDA had cleared our investigational new drug, or IND, application for VAX-24 in adults.
+On February 23, 2022, we announced the initiation of our Phase 1/2 clinical proof-of-concept study in adults ages 18 to 64.
+We expect to announce Phase 1/2 topline immunogenicity, safety and tolerability results from this study by the end of 2022.
+Pending the successful completion of the Phase 1 portion of this study, we expect to begin enrollment in a separate Phase 2 study in healthy adults aged 65 and older and to announce topline safety, tolerability and immunogenicity results from this study in the first half of 2023.
+Subject to a pre-IND meeting with the FDA and the successful topline results of the initial Phase 1/2 proof-of-concept study in adults ages 18 to 64, we anticipate submitting a pediatric IND application to the FDA for VAX-24 in the first half of 2023.
 Our other vaccine candidates are in earlier stages of discovery and preclinical development and may never advance to clinical-stage development.
 Our ability to achieve and sustain profitability depends on obtaining regulatory approvals for and successfully commercializing our vaccine candidates, either alone or with third parties, and we cannot guarantee that we will ever obtain regulatory approval for any of our vaccine candidates.
 We have limited experience in conducting and managing the clinical trials necessary to obtain regulatory approvals, including approval by the FDA.
 Before obtaining regulatory approval for the commercial distribution of our vaccine candidates, we must conduct extensive preclinical studies and clinical trials to demonstrate the safety and efficacy of our vaccine candidates.